regen-network/regen-ledger/rfcs/README.md

 ===========================

-Regen Network makes use of RFCs (Requests for Comment) as a method for documenting a proposals and specifications that warrent a more structured process.
+Regen Network makes use of RFCs (Requests for Comment) as a method for documenting proposals and specifications that warrant a more structured process.

 It's common that general requirements for new features or modules on Regen Ledger may begin being discussed as a github issue, github discussion, or on non-github